ysmohan/resbaz-gitbook-latex/README.md

 automatically typeset mathematical content, with strong principles of beauty foremost in mind.

-TeX was very good at position type on a page, but not so good at keeping track of a document's overall structure.
+TeX was very good at positioning type on a page, but not so good at keeping track of a document's overall structure.
 To have chapters, sections, figures, tables of contents and references required non-trivial programming.